 Most insurance professionals deal with clients on a daily basis.
 Even if you don’t see them directly, it’s likely that your work impacts numerous customers.
 This opens you up to third-party risks.
 The general liability portion of a BOP helps protect your business from lawsuits stemming from:

-The property insurance portion of a business owner’s policy can help cover unexpected expenses related to your inventory, equipment, or your building if you own it.
+The commercial property insurance portion of a business owner’s policy can help cover unexpected expenses related to your inventory, equipment, or your building if you own it.
 A BOP for insurance agents can help pay for lost or damaged business property due to:

 If your insurance business has to close temporarily, it could result in massive financial loss.
 Commonly included in a BOP, business interruption insurance protects you from expenses and lost revenue related to closure caused by a covered loss.